apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 2. Go with progressive candidate slate endorsed by the Vancouver & District Labour Council.
 3. Mix those two strategies, doing research to make some judgement calls about electability and who counts as "housing focused enough" to make your ballot.

 Below are <a href="/images/2022/example-ballots-2022.png">example ballots</a> for these three approaches.
-You certainly might make different judgement calls for the "mixed" ballot – if we get polling that changes my best guesses about electability, I may tweak that one.

 <a href="/images/2022/example-ballots-2022.png"><img src="/images/2022/example-ballots-2022.png"></a>

+You certainly might make different judgement calls for the "mixed" ballot – a lot of progressives are struggling with their 9th and 10th picks.
+It looks like we [won't see party-level polling](https://twitter.com/mario_canseco/status/1577804853111586817), so judging who has a shot is a speculation game.
+Other than the candidates above, I've been seeing OneCity voters adding Devyani Singh (Green), Sean Orr (Socialist), or Lesli Boldt (Vision) to their ballots.

 ------